094459/robotics-resources/README.md

 ![banner](images/robomaker.jpg)

+# The links and resources linked are mostly deprecated now and will likely not work.
+I am leaving this repository for reference.

 A collection of resources that I have used when talking about and showing AWS RoboMaker, ROS and how to build modern robotics.

 ### Talks/Presentations